Ta Kung Pao: 20th century

 In March 1948, the Hong Kong edition was re-established.
 A major newspaper during the Republican years, it continued to be influential after re-publication by Fei Yi Ming, the subsequent publisher in Hong Kong after 1949, as one of few newspapers that survived foreign invasion and civil war.
 In April 1952, the colonial authorities in Hong Kong tried the newspaper's proprietor, publisher, and its editor for violation of the Sedition Ordinance.
 Ta Kung Pao, along with the New Evening Post and Wen Wei Po, were charged with inciting an uprising by negatively reporting on the colonial authorities' response to a fire in Tung Tau Tsuen.
 As a result, Ta Kung Paos leadership was fined, jailed, and ordered to cease reporting for six months.

 A mass demonstration began in 1953 after protesters became dissatisfied with the Hong Kong government following a fire in the Tung Tau squatter area.
 The government in Guangzhou began fundraising to support the protesters and decided to dispatch a relief delegation to Hong Kong on 1 March 1952.
 The trip was cancelled after opposition from the Hong Kong government, and protests began on the same day targeting the Hong Kong police.
-Wen Wei Po and other publications supporting the Chinese government produced frequent reports emphasising the Hong Kong government's neglect of the poor.
-On March 5, New Evening Post, Wen Wei Po and Ta Kung Pao reprinted an editorial from People's Daily, the newspaper of the CCP Central Committee but removed references to "massacre of our countrymen" to avoid violating Hong Kong's Sedition Ordinance.
+Wen Wei Po and other publications supporting the Chinese government produced frequent reports emphasizing the Hong Kong government's neglect of the poor.
+On March 5, New Evening Post, Wen Wei Po and Ta Kung Pao reprinted an editorial from People's Daily, the newspaper of the Central Committee of the Chinese Communist Party, but removed references to "massacre of our countrymen" to avoid violating Hong Kong's Sedition Ordinance.
 However, the Hong Kong government accused the newspapers of sedition.
 Ta Kung Pao, its owner Fei Yiming and publisher Li Zongying received to nine and six months of prison sentence and fined a few thousand Hong Kong dollars.
 The newspaper was also ordered to stop publishing for six months.

 Chinese Premier Zhou Enlai then issued a statement demanding Hong Kong to stop the prosecution.
-The British government told Hong Kong authorities days later to rescind the revoke the court sentence against Ta Kung Pao, its owner and its publisher, and the newspaper was allowed to publish again after 12 days of suspension.
+The British government told Hong Kong authorities days later to rescind the court sentence against Ta Kung Pao, its owner and its publisher, and the newspaper was allowed to publish again after 12 days of suspension.